History

 What do I need to study this course?

-Grade 5 in GCSE English Language and grade 5 in GCSE History, if taken.
+You will need a grade 5 in GCSE English Language and grade 5 in GCSE History, if studied.

 What will I study?